How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 issue.customFields."SLA Info".value += "Name: ${replica.slaResults[i].name} \n Breach Time: ${replica.slaResults[i].breach_time} \n State: ${replica.slaResults[i].stage} \n\n"

-You don’t need any modifications on the Jira outgoing and ServiceNow incoming sides.
+You do not need modifications on the Jira outgoing and ServiceNow incoming sides for this use case.

 Output